rapid7/metasploit-framework/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] **Verify** the thing does not do what it should not
 - [ ] **Document** the thing and how it works ([Example](https://github.com/rapid7/metasploit-framework/blob/master/documentation/modules/post/multi/gather/aws_keys.md))

-If you are opening a PR for a new Module that exploits a **specific** piece of hardware, or requires a **very** complex testing environment, we will need a demonstration of your module executing correctly in order to land your Module in a reasonable time.
+If you are opening a PR for a new module that exploits a **specific** piece of hardware or requires a **complex or hard-to-find** testing environment, we recommend that you send us a demo of your module executing correctly.
+Seeing your module in action will help us review your use case faster!

 Specific Hardware Examples:
 * https://github.com/rapid7/metasploit-framework/pull/13303